More tales of Deadwood – the lawman and the president

 Three months after Roosevelt’s death, receiving support from the Society of Black Hills Pioneers, Bullock prompted the construction of the Friendship Tower to commemorate Roosevelt’s life.
 The 31 foot tall medieval looking tower stands on Mount Roosevelt (renamed at Bullock’s insistence) just north of the town proper and was dedicated on 4 July 1919.

-Bullock died just three months later and, like Wild Bill Hickok and Calamity Jane, he is buried in more or less in Mt.
-Moriah Cemetery.
+Bullock died just three months later and, like Wild Bill Hickok and Calamity Jane, he is buried more or less in Mount Moriah Cemetery.
 I write more or less because Bullock’s grave site sits on a small plateau about 250 yards above the main cemetery and the path to it isn’t maintained by the cemetery.
 However, Bullock insisted he be buried there so he could look out across the gulch at the Friendship Tower.

 While he might have had that view at the time of his death, it’s now been obscured by a century of forest growth.

-Visiting the Friendship Tower
+Visiting the Friendship Tower.

 I’d decided that since I missed the Needles, I’d at least make the climb to the Friendship Tower so I stopped in the Visitor’s Center to confirm directions to Mount Roosevelt and was glad I did.
 I’d stopped there earlier in the day and gotten one set of directions to the tower but since my morning mishap, I needed some reassurance that I’d marked the route correctly on my map.
 I spoke with a different person and, while she confirmed what I’d been told in the morning, she also suggested a different route she said would be quicker, simpler, and involve a shorter drive on the unpaved road up the mountain.
 It seemed like a better choice.